C-Stevens/laika/README.md

 It should be noted that Laika requires loading a *full* config file, even if all values are replaced by command line arguments.
 This can either be the default `laika.cfg` file or a file specified with the `--config` argument.

-Laika has a built in help command which can print complete usage information by supppplying the `-h` or `--help` flags.
+Laika has a built in help flag which can print complete usage information by supppplying the `-h` or `--help` flags.

 ######Some notable arguments
 * `--version` : Prints program version information and exits.